htw-imi-showtime/showtime-website/content/ss25/master/m5-fun-with-programming/tools.md

       <img src="docker.png" width="470" alt="Logo of Docker">
     </td>
     <td>
       <a href="https://strapi.io/">Docker</a> is a containerization platform that allows developers to package and run applications in isolated environments, making it easier to deploy and manage applications.
-For the deployment of Strapi and the MySQL we coordinated with the HTW Rechenzentrum to use an HTW server.
+For the deployment of Strapi and MySQL we coordinated with the HTW Rechenzentrum to use an HTW server.
     </td>
   </tr>
 </table>